Applying for family visas or indefinite leave

-If you can’t afford the fees or immigration health surcharge
+If you and your family member can’t afford the fees or immigration health surcharge

 In some cases your family member can apply for a ‘fee waiver’ - this means they will not have to pay.
 They can’t get a fee waiver if they’re applying for indefinite leave.

 If your partner is applying for a partner visa, they can only apply for a fee waiver for themselves and their children if either:

 they’re applying for a visa based on exceptional circumstances or private and family life